re-belli/Red-Team/README.md

     <td>BOF Kernel Exploit</td>
     <td>
       <a href="https://github.com/apkc/CVE-2024-26229-BOF/tree/main" target="_blank">BOF kernel exploit example</a> -
       Overwriting the EPROCESS structure, specifically the token field with a SYSTEM token, is a common privilege escalation method; however, it is not considered OPSEC safe.
-CrowdStrike will receive ObRegisterCallback in the kernel and flag it as token access manipulation.
+Falcon will receive ObRegisterCallback in the kernel and flag it as token access manipulation.
     </td>
   </tr>
   <tr>